 My research interests are many and varied, and include (but are not limited to) body modification, participatory culture, gender, philosophy, transformative works, mental health, Harry Potter, fandom, Torchwood, science fiction, religion, Doctor Who, Terry Pratchett’s Discworld, fan activism, The X-Files, Neil Gaiman, comics, aca-fandom, The Walking Dead, gender, anti-fandom, Game of Thrones, fan/producer relationships, aca-fandom, social media and Sherlock.
 A list of my publications and conference papers is on this website (many with links to the article online or as a PDF download) as well as links to other things I’ve written.

 I’m a peer reviewer for a number of journals including:

 - Journal of Fandom Studies

-I’m a member of MeCCSA, BAFTSS and AOIR.
-I’m also a founding board member of the Fan Studies Network, a book reviewer for the LSE Review of Books and on the editorial board of the Journal of Fandom Studies and Transformative Works and Cultures.
+I’m a founding board member of the Fan Studies Network, a principal researcher on the World Star Wars Project, a book reviewer for the LSE Review of Books and on the editorial board of the Journal of Fandom Studies and Transformative Works and Cultures.